remorses/genql/README.md

     .then(console.log)
 ```

-The code above wil fetch the graphql query below
+The code above will fetch the graphql query below

 ```graphql
 query {